valhalla/valhalla/docs/configuration.md

 Parameters                  | Description                                                                                                                        | Default
 ----------------------------|------------------------------------------------------------------------------------------------------------------------------------|-----
 `sigma_ z`                  | An non-negative value to specify the GPS accuracy (the variance of the normal distribution) of an incoming GPS sequence.
 It is also used to weight emission costs of measurements.  | 4.07
 `beta`                      | An non-negative emprical value to weight the transition cost of two successive candidates.                                                      | 3
 `max_route_distance_factor` | An non-negative value used to limit the routing search range which is the distance to next measurement multiplied by this factor.               | 3
 `breakage_distance`         | An non-negative value.
 If two successive measurements are far than this distance, then connectivity in between will not be considered.          | 2000 (meters)
 `interpolation_distance`    | If two successive measurements are closer than this distance, then the later one will be interpolated into the matched route.                   | 10 (meters)
 `search_radius`             | An non-negative value to specify the search radius (in meters) within which to search road candidates for each measurement.                     | 40 (meters)
 `max_search_radius`         | Specify the upper bound of `search_radius`                                                                                                      | 100 (meters)
 `turn_penalty_factor`       | An non-negative value to penalize turns from one road segment to next.                                                                          | 0 (meters)

 ## Service Parameters

-The service parameters below are only used in the MMP service:
+The service parameters below are only used in the Meili service:

 Parameters                  | Description                                                                                                                        | Default
 ----------------------------|------------------------------------------------------------------------------------------------------------------------------------|-----